realseich/Portfolio/README.md

 ## Portfolio
-Here is my data analytics portfolio
+Here is the list of my projects
+Please select one you are interested in and go on